 When a prisoner is convicted of a crime in a state court, a habeas corpus review is usually provided.
 This type of review is done after a convicted person’s direct appeal has been denied, and it usually follows a procedure defined by a state’s statutes.
 The review often occurs when new information has been discovered.

-When a person from Ann Arbor, MI is convicted in federal court and then incarcerated because of that conviction, they can challenge it with a 2255 motion.
+When a person is convicted in federal court and then incarcerated because of that conviction, they can challenge it with a 2255 motion.
 The success or failure of this motion is based upon discovering facts that are not found in the court record of the case.
 When a 2255 motion is successful, the new facts are added to the legal record and an evidentiary hearing is held concerning the new facts.
 This may also occur if the defense can prove prosecutorial misconduct.
 This could be the result of the government withholding pertinent information.
 It could also happen if inadequate assistance of counsel can be proven.
 This could result from a defendant’s lawyer failing to introduce evidence that would have assisted in their defense and more.

 Contact us today for a professional consultation with an experienced criminal defense, litigation, and trial lawyer at our Ann Arbor, Michigan Office.
 Professional consultations • Interpreters available • Evening and weekend appointments available